Trump Administration Appeals Contraception Case to SCOTUS: What This Means for Women’s Health

-This post was updated on July 16, 2019.
+This post was updated since its original publication in January 2019.

-A federal appeals court late last week unanimously blocked the Trump administration’s attempt to roll back the Affordable Care Act’s (ACA) contraception coverage requirement.
-The Third Circuit Court of Appeals upheld a lower court’s decision earlier this year to prevent the administration from limiting an ACA requirement that protects U.S. women’s right to access contraception.
+This petition effectively asks SCOTUS to overturn the decision of a federal appeals court, which in July unanimously blocked the administration’s attempt to roll back the contraception coverage requirement.
+In its decision, the Third Circuit Court of Appeals prevented the administration from limiting an ACA requirement that protects U.S. women’s right to access contraception.

 Under this provision, the ACA requires employers to provide contraception as a free preventive service.
 The Obama administration allowed religious exemptions but provided women whose employer exercised the exemption with a work-around so they could access contraception directly through an insurance company.
-The Trump administration announced a final rule in November — even after the interim rule faced legal challenges — making it possible for virtually any nongovernmental employer to request an exemption from providing contraception based on moral or religious objections.
-Since the majority of women in the U.S. receive health coverage through their employer, these rules could have huge consequences for millions of women and their families.
+The Trump administration announced a final rule last November — even after the interim rule faced legal challenges — making it possible for virtually any nongovernmental employer to request an exemption from providing contraception based on moral or religious objections.
+While the ACA ensured that women who work for employers that object to contraceptive coverage receive it through other means, the new rule does not include this requirement.

 In addition to preventing unwanted pregnancies, the ability to make choices about reproductive health allows women to exert control over their economic future.
 Indeed, having access to birth control has been shown to lift women out of poverty.
 The administration’s rule would undermine women’s capacity to make decisions about whether and when to have children.
 If employers opt not to cover contraception, women may have a harder time finding or affording it.

-The previous policy ensured that women who work for employers that object to contraceptive coverage receive it through other means; the new rule does not include this requirement.
 For low-income women who struggle to pay for their birth control, the alternative is usually family planning clinics, including those that receive federal Title X funding.
 However, in August 2018 the administration announced shortened funding periods for Title X grants, from three years to just seven months.

 Our study showed that women in the U.S. have a harder time getting needed care than women in other high-income countries do.
 They also have worse health outcomes.
-Notably, U.S. women have the highest incidence of chronic illness, emotional distress, and dissatisfaction with care among women.
-Unlike in the U.S., women in the 10 other countries enjoy access to health care that isn’t tied to their employment status, and all have access to free or affordable contraceptives.
+Notably, U.S. women have the highest incidence of chronic illness, emotional distress, and dissatisfaction with care compared with their peers in other countries.
+Unlike in the U.S., women in the 10 other countries we studied enjoy access to health care that isn’t tied to their employment status, and all have access to free or affordable contraceptives.